 Orbit International receives new orders

-Orbit International Corp's Power and Electronics Groups have received both new and follow-on orders totalling over USD 2'500'000.
+Orbit International's electronics group has received follow-on orders for its products on several legacy programs totaling over USD 1.3 million.

-Total new orders received in September by the Power Group approximated USD 1'320,000.
-One of the orders, valued at USD 770'000, is a follow-on order for a COTS power supply that is part of an ongoing missile system upgrade program for which Behlman received its initial order in July 2009.
-This follow-on order brings the total value of related orders to over USD 4.2 million.
-Deliveries are scheduled to commence in the first quarter 2015 and continue through the second quarter of 2015.
+One of the orders, valued at approximately USD 400'000, is a follow-on order for a flat panel display used on a U.S. Navy program for anti-submarine warfare.
+The other new awards received by the electronics group in October consist of orders for flat panel displays, Remote Control Units (RCUs) and other legacy products.
+Deliveries are scheduled to commence in the first quarter of 2015 and continue through the third quarter of 2016.

-A second order, valued at approximately USD 199'000, is for a COTS power supply that is used to power the optics on a fire control system for United States Navy ships.
-Behlman has been supplying these power units for a number of years and anticipates additional awards for these units through 2016.
-Deliveries are expected to commence in the second quarter of 2015 and continue through the third quarter of 2015.
+Mitchell Binder, President and CEO of Orbit International commented, "As we have previously announced, our Electronics Group had been anticipating several follow-on awards for its legacy products.
+These contracts received in the month of October represent only a portion of these anticipated awards.
+The Company is still anticipating other significant awards which it hopes to receive by year end and along with these recent bookings, our delivery schedules for 2015 continue to improve.
+While these repeat orders are significant, we remain focused on developing new program opportunities as well as reducing our costs to maximize our operating margins in this difficult business environment."

-Ron Storm, President of Behlman commented, "Receiving repeat orders for mission-critical COTS power supplies for more than fifteen years is an accomplishment we are proud to acknowledge.
-It is quite a testimony to the expertise of our design, manufacturing and engineering teams that Behlman can produce economical COTS power supplies for our customers and at the same time meet stringent military and industrial requirements year after year."
+Mitchell Binder, President and CEO of Orbit International commented, "As we have previously announced, our Electronics Group had been anticipating several follow-on awards for its legacy products.
+These contracts received in the month of October represent only a portion of these anticipated awards.
+The Company is still anticipating other significant awards which it hopes to receive by year end and along with these recent bookings, our delivery schedules for 2015 continue to improve.
+While these repeat orders are significant, we remain focused on developing new program opportunities as well as reducing our costs to maximize our operating margins in this difficult business environment."

 Elon Munsk charged with securities fraud for misleading tweets The Securities and Exchange Commission states that it has charged Elon Musk, CEO and Chairman of Silicon Valley-based Tesla Inc., with securities fraud for a series of false and misleading tweets about a potential transaction to...